tolgadevsec/tolgadevsec/README.md

-### 🦜 Hi there, I'm Tolga! 👋
+### Hi there, I'm Tolga! 👋

 I'm a PhD graduate from the [Abertay University](https://rke.abertay.ac.uk/en/persons/tolga-%C3%BCnl%C3%BC) where I investigated **_attack-aware_** web applications.
 As part of [my research](https://tolgadevsec.github.io/), I have collected repositories of projects, proof of concepts and research work related to application intrusion detection, deception and defence-in-depth mechanisms which you can find here.

 I enjoy researching the intersection of software development and security (`DevSec`), in particular the following areas:
-- ⚔️ Defendable Software Architecture
+- ⚔️ Attack-Aware & Defendable Software Development
 - 🎛️ Security Unit Testing
 - 🌱 Software Resilience